-The LVRC will assume ownership of the vacated land in the flood-affected area for nonresidential use (e.g. grazing, pasturage, etc.), while the landowner will be responsible for removing the existing buildings from the vacated site.

-Eligible landholders will be exempted from paying transfer duty on their new lots (Simmonds and Davies 2011).

-Special grants of \$35,000 will be provided by the State Government for eligible landholders to supplement resettlement costs (Simmonds and Davies 2011).
+- The LVRC will assume ownership of the vacated land in the flood-affected area for nonresidential use (e.g. grazing, pasturage, etc.), while the landowner will be responsible for removing the existing buildings from the vacated site. - Eligible landholders will be exempted from paying transfer duty on their new lots (Simmonds and Davies 2011). - Special grants of \$35,000 will be provided by the State Government for eligible landholders to supplement resettlement costs (Simmonds and Davies 2011).

-Table 2: Overview of the land-swap program (Source: Adapted from Lockyer Valley Regional Council (2011a))
+Table 2: Overview of the land-swap program (Source: Adapted from Lockyer Valley Regional Council(2011a))

-Existing single block size Land offer program Applicable fees From 500m 2 to 1500m 2 Residential block of approximately 1000m 2 No contribution required.
-However, no compensation will be paid to property owners for downsizing to the offered lot size in each category.
-From 1501m 2 to 3000 m 2 Residential block of approximately 2000m 2 From 3001m 2 to 8000 m 2 Residential block of approximately 4000m 2 From 8001m 2 or greater Residential block of approximately 10000m 2
+Existing single block size Land offer program Applicable fees From 500m 2 to 1500m 2 Residential block approximately 1000m 2 of From 1501m 2 to 3000 m 2 Residential block approximately 2000m 2 of No contribution required.
+However, no compensation will From 3001m 2 to 8000 m 2 Residential block approximately 4000m 2 of be paid to property owners fo downsizing to the offered lo size in each category.
+From 8001m 2 or greater Residential block approximately 10000m 2 of size in each category.